syncthing/docs/specs/bep-v1.rst

 For situations with large indexes or frequent reconnects this can be quite inefficient.
 A mechanism can then be used to retain index data between connections and only transmit any changes since that data on connection start.
 This is called "delta indexes".
-To enable this mechanism the **local version** and **index ID** fields are used.
+To enable this mechanism the **sequence** and **index ID** fields are used.

-Local Version:
+Sequence:
-    Each index item (i.e., file, directory or symlink) has a local version field.
+    Each index item (i.e., file, directory or symlink) has a sequence number field.
 It contains the value of a counter at the time the index item was updated.
 The counter increments by one for each change.
-That is, as files are scanned and added to the index they get assigned local version numbers 1, 2, 3 and so on.
-The next file to be changed or detected gets local version number 4, and future updates continue in the same fashion.
+That is, as files are scanned and added to the index they get assigned sequence numbers 1, 2, 3 and so on.
+The next file to be changed or detected gets sequence number 4, and future updates continue in the same fashion.

 Index ID:
     Each folder has an Index ID.
 This is a 64 bit random identifier set at index creation time.

-Given the above, we know that the tuple {index ID, maximum local version}
+Given the above, we know that the tuple {index ID, maximum sequence number}
 uniquely identifies a point in time of a given index.
-Any further changes will increase the local version of some item, and thus the maximum local version for the index itself.
-Should the index be reset or removed (i.e., the local version number reset to zero), a new index ID must be generated.
+Any further changes will increase the sequence number of some item, and thus the maximum sequence number for the index itself.
+Should the index be reset or removed (i.e., the sequence number reset to zero), a new index ID must be generated.

-By letting a device know the {index ID, maximum local version} we have for their index data, that device can arrange to only transmit ``Index Update`` messages for items with a higher local version number.
+By letting a device know the {index ID, maximum sequence number} we have for their index data, that device can arrange to only transmit ``Index Update`` messages for items with a higher sequence number.
 This is the delta index mechanism.

-The index ID and maximum local version known for each device is transmitted in the ``Cluster Config`` message at connection start.
+The index ID and maximum sequence number known for each device is transmitted in the ``Cluster Config`` message at connection start.

-For this mechanism to be reliable it is essential that outgoing index information is ordered by increasing local version number.
-Devices announcing a non-zero index ID in the ``Cluster Config`` message MUST send all index data ordered by increasing local version number.
+For this mechanism to be reliable it is essential that outgoing index information is ordered by increasing sequence number.
+Devices announcing a non-zero index ID in the ``Cluster Config`` message MUST send all index data ordered by increasing sequence number.
 Devices not intending to participate in delta index exchange MUST send a zero index ID or, equivalently, not send the ``index_id`` attribute at all.

 Message Limits
 --------------